The Cartographer's Daughter · Chapter 4

 "I don't understand the question."

 "You do.
-You are a woman who measures everything.
-Measure this: what is the weight of saying a thing you do not believe, one time, in a room full of examiners, in exchange for everything you have lost?
-Measure it precisely.
-What does it cost?"
+Measure this: what is the weight of saying a thing you do not believe, one time, in a room full of examiners, in exchange for everything you have lost?"

 She did the calculation.
-It cost a sentence — a formulaic affirmation that a man could speak from memory without engaging his conscience.
-It cost a morning.
-It cost the ink to write it.
-By every metric she could apply, it cost nearly nothing.
+A formulaic affirmation a man could speak from memory without engaging his conscience.
+A morning.
+The ink to write it.

 "Nearly nothing," she said.